Shaftesbury Avenue, London

 Victor Hugo: "Will the future ever arrive?...
 Should we continue to look upwards?
 Is the light we can see in the sky one of those which will presently be extinguished?
 The ideal is terrifying to behold, lost as it is in the depths, small, isolated, a pin-point, brilliant but threatened on all sides by dark forces that surround it; nevertheless, no more in danger than a star in the stars of the clouds" Victor Hugo, writer of the original novel Les Miserables.

-Les Miserables in London opened 8 October 1985, closed 23 November 1985 at The Barbican Theatre before transferring 4 December 1985, closed 27 March 2004 at The Palace Theatre and then transferring again from 3 April 2004 to the Queen's Theatre.
+Les Miserables in London previewed from 28 September 1985, opened on 8 October 1985 and closed on 23 November 1985 at The Barbican Theatre before transferring from 4 December 1985, closed on 27 March 2004 at The Palace Theatre and then transferred again to the Queens Theatre previewed from 3 April 2004 and opened on 12 April 2004.